git-harry/rpc-extras/CONTRIBUTING.md

 ##### New issues discovered while working an issue
 If a new bug or feature requirement is found while working on an assigned issue, that new work item should be logged as a separate issue in Backlog.

-If the new issue blocks the existing issue, you should assign yourself to the new issue and move it to Doing.
+If the new issue blocks the existing issue, you should assign yourself to the new issue and move it to Doing - make sure to go through the normal labeling process so the issue is correctly classified and add the appropriate swim lane label.
 The existing issue should be updated with all the work that has been done, the label 'status-blocked' added and a link to the blocking issue should be included in the issue description.
 In this situation the WIP limit can be exceeded.
 Similar to situations where the WIP limit prevents new work being started the team needs to work to reduce the WIP so that new tasks can be started.

 If the new issue does not prevent the resolution of your current task it will be treated as any new issue.